Have you been told you’re expecting a big baby and now you’re in a state of panic wondering what this means for you, your baby, and your birth?

 Who can blame you for being devastated and scared?
 This “diagnosis” of a “Big Baby” is presented as fact and you accept it at face value as being the truth that your baby is measuring big for gestational age in your prenatal office visit or through an ultrasound finding.

 Yet so many women are being told they are carrying a “Big Baby”.
-An important study, Listening to Mothers, showed that 1 out of 3 pregnant individuals were told they were carrying a Big Baby but in fact only 1 out of 10 babies were actually born “big”!
+An important study, Listening to Mothers, showed that 1 out of 3 pregnant individuals were told they were carrying a Big Baby.
+But in fact only 1 out of 10 babies were actually born “big”!

-The REAL Problem with Expecting a “Big Baby”:
+The REAL Problem with Expecting a “Big Baby”

 Perhaps the hardest truth here is the mere suspicion that a” Big Baby” carries more risks and has proven to be more harmful than actually delivering a “Big Baby”.

-In a total of 9 studies which all showed that it’s the SUSPICION of a big baby – not the big baby itself that leads to HIGHER INDUCTION RATES, HIGHER CESAREAN RATES, and HIGHER DIAGNOSIS OF STALLED LABOR.
+In a total of nine studies which all showed that it’s the SUSPICION of a big baby – not the big baby itself that leads to HIGHER INDUCTION RATES, HIGHER CESAREAN RATES, and HIGHER DIAGNOSIS OF STALLED LABOR.

 How Did This Happen?